Sorry, this page has moved! Please click here to go to the new location.

 3. Mail all Items to:

-County of Orange Health Care Agency Birth and Death Registration Attention: PERMIT ISSUANCE 200 W. Santa Ana Blvd., Suite 100-B
+County of Orange Health Care Agency Office of Vital Records Attention: PERMIT ISSUANCE 200 W. Santa Ana Blvd., Suite 100-B

 Santa Ana, CA 92701